alioneInformatica/Digital-Cuckoo-Clock/README.md

 Digital Cuckoo Clock is a free project to do in your free time and it is recommended for those who is fond of DIY, electronics and programming.

+## Component list
+- Raspberry Pi 3 Model B
+- Micro SD card: 8gb, class 10, UHS-I, 45 MB/s
+- Arduino Uno Rev3
+- Real Time Clock module
+- 5v audio amplifier (based on PAM840)
+- 2 channel relay module
+- LCD (HD44780 16x2)
+- 2 mini servo
+- Speaker
+- Leds
+- 2 mini push buttons
+- Jumpers and wires
+- Plywood panel
+- Mini hinges
+- Screws and spacers
+- Hot glue
+- Cuckoo bird

+## Description
+This digital cuckoo works as an alarm clock.
+The user can turn off the alarm when holding the left button or the user can set the alarm time when holding the right button.
+When the alarm time is reached, the cuckoo sound will be played and the cuckoo bird comes out the window.

 # License

 This project is kindly offered under the GNU GPL v3 license.
 Please read carefully the terms and conditions of it.